Your High-Risk Baby and Expressing Milk

 Follow the same routine for most or all of your pumping sessions.
 Your ritual might include:

 Putting warm compresses on your breasts and doing breast massage before pumping

 Turning on soft music

-Using relaxation techniques, such as slowing your breathing and imagining a beautiful waterfall that turns to milk after a minute or two of pumping
+Using relaxation methods, such as slowing your breathing and imagining a beautiful waterfall that turns to milk after a minute or two of pumping

 Include your baby in the ritual

-You might want to look at a picture of your baby or breathe in the scent of a blanket or cap he or she has worn as you pump.
+You might want to look at a picture of your baby or breathe in the scent of a blanket or cap they have worn as you pump.
 Some mothers listen to audio of their babies’ cries when they begin to pump.
 Others simply think of their baby while pumping.
 Skin-to-skin contact with your baby (called kangaroo care) in the NICU has been found to increase milk production.

 Plan ahead for night sessions